 The Commission is not persuaded it is necessary to include the DCPP extended operations NBC as a separate line item on customer bills.
-For Current public purpose program (PPP) rates already include a variety of state-mandated programs, and it is not clear how a separate, stand-alone DCPP extended operations charge on customer bills would improve customer understanding of this charge, or why DCPP extended operations should be presented in a different manner than other state-mandated programs.
-Therefore, for bill presentment purposes, each of the large electrical corporations shall and the SMJUs are instructed to include the DCPP extended operations NBC in their public purpose program (PPP)PPP rates.
+Current public purpose program (PPP) rates already include a variety of state-mandated programs, and it is not clear how a separate, stand-alone DCPP extended operations charge on customer bills would improve customer understanding of this charge, or why DCPP extended operations should be presented in a different manner than other state-mandated programs.
+Therefore, for bill presentment purposes, each of the large electrical corporations and the SMJUs are instructed to include the DCPP extended operations NBC in their PPP rates.

 8.4.
-7.4.
 Incremental Costs Associated with Diablo Canyon Nuclear Power Plant Extended Operations Non-Bypassable Charge